sdtrklse/classify-pet-images/README.md

 ## Results

-- For objective 1, both VGG and AlexNet correctly identify images of "dogs" and "not-a-dog" 100% of the time.
+- Both VGG and AlexNet correctly identify images of "dogs" and "not-a-dog" 100% of the time.
-- For objective 2, VGG provides the best solution because it classifies the correct breed of dog over 90% of the time.
+- VGG provides the best solution because it classifies the correct breed of dog over 90% of the time.

 <p align="center">
     <img src="assets/results.png" alt="Overall Results">
 </p>
 <p align="center"><em>Results Table</em></p>

-Given the results, the "best" model architecture is **VGG**.
+Given the results, the "best" architecture is **VGG**.
 It outperformed both of the other architectures when considering both objectives 1 and 2.
 ResNet did classify dog breeds better than AlexNet, but only VGG and AlexNet were able to classify "dogs" and "not-a-dog" at **100% accuracy**.
 The VGG model was the one that was able to classify "dogs" and "not-a-dog" with **100% accuracy** and had the best performance regarding breed classification with **93.3% accuracy**.

 ## Features